 Due to the current administrative extension of the ISAWC permit, no new applications for coverage will be accepted until the permit is reissued.

-We are currently in the process of reissuing the ISAWC permit and developing an Environmental Impact Statement (EIS) to help inform the process.
+We are in the process of reissuing the ISAWC permit and developing an Environmental Impact Statement (EIS) to help inform the process.
 Opportunities for public participation will be provided during both the reissuance process and EIS development.